AdobeDocs/experience-manager-65.pt-BR/help/sites-classic-ui-authoring/classic-personalization-campaigns-email-subscriptions.md

 ---
 title: Gerenciamento de assinaturas
 seo-title: Managing Subscriptions
-description: Os usuários podem ser solicitados a se inscrever em listas de distribuição do Provedor de serviços de email com a ajuda do componente Formulário usado em uma página da web do AEM.
-Para preparar uma página do AEM com um formulário de inscrição para assinatura de listas de distribuição do seu serviço de email, você deve aplicar a configuração de serviço correspondente à página do AEM que o possível assinante visitará.
+description: Os usuários podem ser solicitados a assinar as listas de correspondência do provedor de serviços de email com a ajuda do componente de Formulário usado em uma página da Web AEM.
+Para preparar uma página AEM com um formulário de inscrição para inscrição nas listas de endereçamento do seu serviço de email, você deve aplicar a configuração de serviço correspondente à página AEM que o assinante potencial visitará.
 seo-description: Users can be asked to subscribe to Email Service Provider's mailing lists with the help of the Form component used on an AEM web page.
 To prepare an AEM page with a sign-up form for subscription to your e-mail service mailing lists, you must apply the corresponding service configuration to the AEM page that the potential subscriber will visit.
 uuid: b2578a3d-dba1-4114-b21a-5f34c0cccc5a
 contentOwner: User